iOT Enabled AI Waste Management Software Development for Smart Cities

 Model development complexity affects data engineering work, computational resources, and performance optimization loops.

-• Custom-trained models vs pre-trained adaptation: Custom models involve complete dataset preparation, model architecture search, and longer training time, whereas pre-trained models decrease development time but could impact domain-specific accuracy.
+• Custom-trained models vs pre-trained adaptation: Custom models require complete dataset preparation, model architecture search, and longer training time.
+Whereas pre-trained models reduce development time but may affect domain-specific accuracy.

 • Dataset acquisition & annotation volume: Large and adequately labeled datasets involve image acquisition procedures, annotation tools, quality review, and storage infrastructure.